wmalab/scHiCDiff/README.md

 # Usage

-The functions in scHiCDiff can be classified as two types: The first type is the simulation function (scHiCDiff.sim) and the other type is the detection function (scHiCDiff.KS, scHiCDiff.CVM, scHiCDiff.NB, scHiCDiff.ZINB and scHiCDiff.NBH).
+The functions in scHiCDiff can be classified as two types: The first type is the simulation function (scHiCDiff.sim) and the other type is the detection function (scHiCDiff.KS, scHiCDiff.CVM, scHiCDiff.NB and scHiCDiff.ZINB).

 ## Simulation Function